fils/THROUGHPUTDataPackages/dpex/outfitter/README.md

 Will want some URL patterns

 /id/ID   (GET on package ID)
-/doc/ID  (The 303 GET redirection for the ID)
+/doc/ID  (The 303 GET redirection for the ID)  Don't bother with the 303 in the demo

 /data/ID  (the download URL for getting the data) should get to this too on access to /id with certain accept headers